chuanyangjin/NYU-Course-Notes-and-Resources/README.md

 # NYU Course Notes & Resources ![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fchuanyangjin%2FNYU-Course-Notes-and-Resources&labelColor=%23ba68c8&countColor=%23263759&style=flat-square&labelStyle=upper)
-This repository contains some notes and resources for NYU Mathmatics and Computer Science courses.
-We hope it will be helpful during your learning and review, or provide some knowledge when you are struggling with which course to choose.
+This repository features a collection of notes and resources for NYU Mathematics and Computer Science courses.
+We hope these materials will be helpful as you learn, review, or decide which course to take.
-Special thanks to my friends Rex Liu, Maosen Tang, Zijin Hu and Yuqian Zhang who contribute some materials.
+A special thank you to my friends Rex Liu, Maosen Tang, Zijin Hu, and Yuqian Zhang for their valuable contributions.

 ## Mathmatics
 - [MATH-UA 120 Discrete Mathematics](https://github.com/chuanyangjin/NYU-Course-Notes-and-Resources/tree/main/MATH-UA%20120%20Discrete%20Mathematics)